jelastic-jps/git-push-deploy/README.md

 ### How To Use

 **Fork and customize**:
+- Add your private ssh key to Dev Dashboard by following this [instruction](https://docs.jelastic.com/ssh-add-key)
+- Add your public ssh key to your private git repository by following this [instruction](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
-- Update the link to private repository
+- Update the link to your private git repository in the [manifest](manifest.jps)
-- Insert your private ssh key id (keyId) - see below
 - Modify "post-merge" hook for custom actions
 - Change aplication server or entire topology

-**How to set Private ssh key:**

-- Go to Dev Dashboard
-- Add your Private key following this [Instruction](https://docs.jelastic.com/ssh-add-key)

 ---